electricimp/ConnectionManager/README.md

 }
 ```

-**NOTE**: If the imp enters a deepsleep, the task queue is cleared.
+**NOTE**: If the imp enters a deepsleep or performs a coldboot, the task queue is cleared.

 ## connectFor(callback)